AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 ### AVmenu&trade; Example

-Example notecard for [AV]menu with [AV]prop.
+Example notecard for AVP_menu with AVP_prop.
 Demonstrates use of prop groups (shelf1,shelf2,shelf3).

 ```
 TEXT Welcome to my display case :)\nChoose items to rez!\n